Give2Peer/g2p-client-android/README.md

 - Ilane, for feeding us and putting up with our code-related ramblings.
 - Misha, for picking the name _give2peer_, and his general enthusiasm and advice.
 - Willou, for his mumbled advice.
+- Kiouze, for his
 - The ioth, because they can read between the books.
+- Our other friends, for not killing us when we pester them about this.
 - Our families, for their unwavering support.